How to Design a Restaurant Floor Plan: Layouts That Boost Profits & Experiences

 The list of considerations for a restaurant floor plan is not lengthy, but each item is important to get right.
 Your local health and fire departments are an excellent resource if you have any questions.
 Then, it’s all about giving your team the room they need to work and your customers enough space to enjoy your food and atmosphere.

-Frequently Asked Questions (FAQs)
+Frequently asked questions (FAQs)

 Restaurant floor plans can be simple or complex, depending on your restaurant type.
 These are the most common questions I hear about restaurant floor plans.

-Creating a restaurant floorplan is a multi-step process that requires considering your restaurant space, operational needs, and local health and safety regulations.
-Once you have determined the operational spaces you need, you can create a physical illustration of your restaurant floor plan in your POS or reservation system, or use a floor plan drawing app like SmartDraw.
-If you work with an architect or a Certified Access Specialist, they will typically provide you with a floor plan illustration.
+Once you narrow down your operational spaces, you can create a physical illustration of your restaurant floor plan in your POS, reservation system, or plan drawing app like SmartDraw.
+If you work with an architect, contractor, or a Certified Access Specialist, they may provide you with a floor plan illustration.

-Last Bite
+Last bite

-Your restaurant floor plan dictates your entire operation’s workflow, from kitchen and dining areas to customer amenities like waiting areas and restrooms.
+Your restaurant’s floor plan dictates the entire workflow of your operation, from the kitchen and dining areas to customer amenities like waiting areas and restrooms.
 Allocating about 40% of your total area to the kitchen is the industry standard, with 60% for your customer-facing areas.
 The layout that works best for your restaurant will depend on your restaurant type and sales volume.
-The best restaurant floor plans support the smooth flow of employees, customers, food, and information through the restaurant space, giving employees the room they need to work and customers the space they need to settle in and enjoy your amazing food.

 Subscribe to the Restaurant HQ newsletter for best practices, reviews and resources.